vtphan/fmic/README.md

 - User-definable compresion ratio as a trade off between size of index and search time.
 - Multiple goroutines to save/load index quickly.
 - Suffix array is built quickly using the SAIS algorithm.
 (Go's built-in suffix array is slow.)

+## Copyright

+Copyright by Vinhthuy Phan (2015).
+Implementation of SAIS algorithm is done by [John Gallagher](https://github.com/jgallagher/gosaca).